Do you think it’s possible for a Mom to get postpartum shingles? Here’s my shingles experience and how to know if you have shingles too.

-If you asked me how being a stay-at-home-mom feels, I would tell you that it’s wonderfully amazing to be able to work from home with my girls.
+If you asked me how being a stay-at-home-mom feels, I would tell you that it’s wonderful and amazing to be able to work from home with my daughters.
 If you asked me what it’s like to have both an infant and a toddler, I’d tell you it’s not as hard as I thought it would be.
-However, based on my current mental and physical state (pointedly the rash I just found), my replies are lies.
+However, based on my current mental and physical state (pointedly the rash I just found), I was lying about how life is going.

 Being a stay at home mom with an infant and a toddler is causing me to lose my mind.
 On most days I think I have it together but then I go and do something like leave the gas burner on all day and realize I’m wrong.
 I don’t have it together.
 Not even a little bit.

 You know that saying, “I’ve lost my marbles,” is a real life thing.
 Except in my case, I’ve lost two different sets of brand new hair bows.

 This is my surprisingly scary experience with shingles.

 My short term memory has become useless.
 On more than one occasion, I have to feel the towel for wetness that’s hanging in the bathroom to make sure that I actually showered that morning and didn’t imagine it.
 I go to the store and forget what I’m supposed to buy.
 Then I buy things and lose them.
 Perhaps the inability to function is from sheer exhaustion, or maybe it’s part postpartum hormonal stuff I got going on.
 Either way, even though I post photos of myself looking put together, I am far from it.